Why You Must Visit Buffalo, New York

 Niagara Falls State Park

-The Today show named Niagara Falls State Park one of the Top 10 Most Beautiful Spots in America.
+The Today show named Niagara Falls State Park one of America’s Top 10 Most Beautiful Spots.
 And I agree.
 I was blown away by the power of the water at the falls.
 Millions of gallons of water rush over the cliffs every few seconds.
 You feel that power when you stand at Terrapin Point and gaze down at the famous Horseshoe Falls.
-We usually lump three falls together as “Niagara Falls,” and you should check out each one: Horseshoe Falls (mostly on the Canadian side), American Falls, and Bridal Veil Falls.
+We usually lump three falls together as “Niagara Falls,” but you should check out each one: Horseshoe Falls (mostly on the Canadian side), American Falls, and Bridal Veil Falls.

 Niagara Falls.
 Photo by Susan Lanier-Graham